 The vehicle specification decal lists the vehicle model, identification number, and major component models.
 It also recaps the major assemblies and installations shown on the chassis specification sheet.
-One copy of the specification decal is attached to the driver's side sunvisor; another copy is inside the rear cover of the Owner's Warranty Information for North America booklet.
+One copy of the specification decal is attached to the inside of the sliding storage/waste drawer; another copy is inside the rear cover of the Owner's Warranty Information for North America booklet.
 An illustration of the decal is shown in Fig. 1.1.

-Fig. 1.1, Vehicle Specification Decal, U.S.-Built Vehicle Shown
+Fig. 1.1, Vehicle Specification Decal (U.S.-built vehicle shown)